Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Introduction

-As stated above, in the environment we consider, the condition $\lL_M < 0$ also gives uniqueness of equilibrium prices whenever they exist.
-One way to understand this is to view $M_{t+1}$ in \eqref{eq:pd} as a random ``contraction factor'' around which a contraction mapping argument can be built, looking forwards in time.
-The operator in this argument has, as its fixed point, an equilibrium price function, which maps states into equilibrium prices.
-If there exists a constant $\theta$ with $M_t \leq \theta < 1$ with probability one, then \eqref{eq:pd} implies this operator will be a contraction of modulus $\theta$, yielding existence of a unique equilibrium.
-However, in most applications, $M_{t+1} > 1$ holds on a set of positive probability, due to the fact that payoffs in bad states have high value.
+An operator-theoretic way to understand our results is to view $\Phi_{t+1}$ as a random ``contraction factor'' for an operator that has, as its fixed point, an equilibrium price function.
+If there is a constant $\theta$ with $\Phi_{t+1} \leq \theta < 1$ with probability one, then valuation equations \eqref{eq:pd} and \eqref{eq:pd2} imply this operator will be a contraction of modulus $\theta$, yielding existence of a unique equilibrium.
+However, in most applications, $\Phi_{t+1} > 1$ holds on a set of positive probability, due to the fact that payoffs in bad states have high value.
 Thus, a direct one step contraction argument is problematic.
-We replace this with the weaker condition $\lL_M < 0$, which requires instead that $M_t < 1$ holds on average over the long run, and exploit some algebraic structure of the asset pricing model to show that such a property is in fact sufficient.
+Hence we adopt the weaker condition $\lL_\Phi < 0$, which requires instead that $\Phi_{t+1} < 1$ holds on average over the long run, and show that this is both necessary and sufficient.\footnote{The growth rate $\lL_\Phi$ is also connected to the integrated Lyapunov exponent (see, e.g., \cite{knill1992positive}), which, for the process $\{\Phi_t\}$, takes the form $\iI_\Phi := \lim_{n \to \infty} \frac{1}{n} \, \sum_{t=1}^n \EE \, \ln \Phi_t$.
+When $\{\Phi_t\}$ is stationary, this reduces to $\EE \, \ln \Phi_t$.
+Jensen's inequality yields $\iI_\Phi \leq \lL_\Phi$, and, as $\lL_\Phi < 0$ is necessary and sufficient for existence and uniqueness, the inequality $\iI_\Phi < 0$ is necessary but not sufficient.
+This is because it takes into account only the marginal distribution of $\Phi_t$, and hence ignores long epochs during which the SDF exceeds unity.
+Stability requires controlling persistence in the SDF process, which requires restrictions on the full joint distribution.}

-As an additional contribution to this line of analysis, we discuss methods for calculating the growth rate $\lL_M$ in those cases where no analytical solution exists.
-First, we show that, when the state space is finite, $\lL_M$ can be calculated using a familiar method for computing spectral radii via numerical linear algebra.
-Second, we propose a Monte Carlo method that involves simulating independent paths for the discount factor process and averaging to produce the expectation in \eqref{eq:pd}.
-This method is inherently parallelizable and suited to settings where the state space is large.
+We also discuss methods for calculating $\lL_\Phi$ when no analytical solution exists.
+Similar to \cite{backus_gregory_zin:1989}, we show that, when the state space is finite, the rate of decay of prices of long-term dividend strips and hence $\lL_\Phi$ can be calculated using numerical linear algebra.
+For other cases, we propose a Monte Carlo method that involves simulating independent realizations of the pricing kernel.
+This method is inherently parallelizable, sufficiently accurate for the applications we consider, and well suited to settings where the state space is large.\footnote{Appendix~\ref{s:ctv} provides details.
+Overall, we find that modern quantitative asset pricing studies are too complex---and too close to the boundary between stability and instability---to allow for successful use of purely analytical sufficient conditions.}